saikat-samanta/user-authentication-system/back_end/README.md

 A complete user authentication app using React js and Node.js.
 MongoDB is using as a NoSQL database.

-# create your .env file.
+# Create your .env file.
+create a .env file and store your secret credentials.

 # Start Back-end Server